 Papers are typically 1500-2000 words in length, and students will need to make five copies, keeping one and distributing the rest to the group (depending on the seminar group, this distribution may be done digitally).
 Students will write twelve original papers over the year (there may also be one rewrite of a paper, depending on the year and the group), and the instructor will select the 10 best of these to count towards the final mark.
 Papers will be evaluated after they have been read and discussed in the tutorial meeting.
 It is vital that student present their papers and responses on schedule, and that they attend all lectures, seminars and tutorials.

 70% of the mark will be derived from essays.
 One or more of these may include an essay written in class.
-There will be a final exam at the end of the second term, worth 20%, and the last 10% will be awarded for class participation, including assigned responses to papers delivered in the tutorial.
+There will be a capstone paper at the end of the second term, worth 20%, and the last 10% will be awarded for class participation, including assigned responses to papers delivered in the tutorial.